Updated: September 22, 2021

 There are around 2,500 apple varieties already, so why do we need a new apple variety?
 Apple growers and plant scientists constantly work to produce apple trees that are at less risk for disease or changes in the climate like longer summers.
 They also design food that has a stays fresh longer and has particular characteristics.

 What is a Cosmic Crisp Apple?

 But the WSU team didn't overlook the taste.
-The Cosmic Crisp apple is tart and sweet, with a crisp texture that makes it perfect for baking or excellent eating on its own.
-And the apple has a higher level of natural sugar, which means you can cut back on the added sugar in pies and other recipes.
+The Cosmic Crisp apple is tart and sweet, with a crisp texture that makes it perfect for baking or excellent snacking on its own.
+And the apple has a higher level of natural sugar, which means you can cut back on the added sugar in apple pies and other recipes.

 The Cosmic Crisp apple is a cross between an Enterprise apple and a Honeycrisp.
-WSU has been developing the new variety since 1997 and they shipped the trees to Washington State growers in 2017.
+WSU has been developing the new variety since 1997 and they shipped the Cosmic Crisp trees to Washington State growers in 2017.
 Around 6.8 million trees were planted in 2018, and another approximately 5 million trees were planted this year.

 Why is it Called a Cosmic Crisp Apple?

 And yes, another trend in apples is creating brand apples or apples that have been trademarked.
 The Pink Lady apple, developed in Australia and released in the 90s, was the first trademarked apple.
-Honeycrisp is probably the best-known apple brand, trademarked by the University of Minnesota who developed the apple as part of an apple-breeding program at their Horticultural Research Center.
+Honeycrisp apples are probably the best-known apple brand, trademarked by the University of Minnesota who developed the apple as part of an apple-breeding program at their Horticultural Research Center.